 Feria del Aceite (Olive Oil Fair):

-In late November the Olive Oil fair takes place in the tranquil town of Caimari.
+In late November (18 and 19 in 2017) the Olive Oil fair takes place in the tranquil town of Caimari.
 You can experience the traditional methods of pressing the olives and how the oil is produced.
 In the streets, you can sample and buy typical Mallorcan products, learn how olives are harvested and listen to popular songs describing the work in the fields.

 Ses Salines, la Festa de’s Cavall:

-The official holiday calendar for 2016 is as follows:
+The calendar for public holidays in Mallorca in 2017 is as follows: